Monday, October 8, 2018

 FACT: For all intents and purposes, the July 2015 public meeting hastily arranged by Diller was already TOO LATE for constituent involvement in terms of best use for the Orphanage Property.
 It was also too late for Advocates to change the outcome to a park, given so much time and money already invested in planning the Chestnut Hill "Preserve".
 The Public and the Constituents, most importantly those in the communities adjacent to the project, were not notified, nor asked for their input.

-Given all of the facts above, the overwhelming consensus among citizens and Advocates is that a carefully orchestrated plot was put into play to ensure that the Orphanage Property was developed.
-The Legislators mentioned above, acting on behalf of their campaign donors, acted together to keep themselves safe from any form of judicial or disciplinary authority.
+Given all of the facts above, the overwhelming consensus among citizens and Advocates is that a carefully orchestrated plan was acted upon to ensure that the Orphanage Property was developed.
+The Legislators mentioned above, acting on behalf of their campaign donors or other monetary interests, acted together to keep themselves safe from any form of judicial or disciplinary authority.
 NCC Exec Matt Meyer was granted exclusive control to "negotiate" on behalf of a County-State buyout, and would take the fall since he doesn't need the Ogletown-S.Newark region for positive approval ratings and re-election chances.
+Counciloman Diller, Representative Osienski, Senator Townsend, and Executive Meyer will surely refute these facts, and will apply their own political spin and/or attorney-speak to these events, attempting to paint a very different picture of what took place from 2013 to 2018.
+But the facts above are how the people know them, and never once were they formally contested during STOP’s four year campaign before thousands of followers.